 EGMODA provides comprehensive data and metadata through a web interface and web services and through direct access (ftp) to databases.
 The benefit of EGMODA is direct and easy access to all relevant magnetic field data and models (e.g. measured spot or time series data, and modelled spot, gridded and time series data) through a common interface.

-ESGI provides tools (discrimination of quiet or disturbed magnetic periods) & proxies with clear common data formats and data archiving/dissemination).
+ESGI provides tools (discrimination of quiet or disturbed magnetic periods) and proxies with clear common data formats and data archiving/dissemination).

 ESGI allows characterisation of geomagnetic activity and space weather conditions (past and in quasi real-time) with comprehensive metadata, through Web interface/services and direct access to databases.

 This service provides access to geomagnetic indices, including lists of significant events.

 Magnetotelluric data had not previously been collected on the European level.
 EMTDAMO is thus a service in implementation.
 An inventory of existing data has been collected with the definition of metadata (survey and instrument information).